 Trees are one of the most visible ways of defining what area we are attempting to depict on our model railway.
 Just as you wouldn't plant palm trees in the British countryside, you can't place tall California Redwoods in the Australian Outback.
 Adding the right trees becomes so much more important than simply plonking down something that makes your scenery look green.
-Not being an expert at modelling trees, I had two large knotted gum trees custom made for me by fellow modeler Anthony Symes who sells his signature gum trees through his eBay store Bargains From The Shed.
+Not being an expert at modelling trees, I had two large knotted gum trees custom made for me by fellow modeller Anthony Symes who sells his signature gum trees through his eBay store.

 |These custom-made trees came with wire stems to hold the weight.
 I drilled a hole and glued it into position.|